Introduction

 Safety Precautions: Continue wearing safety gear during this step, as dust and debris can still pose hazards.

-Removing underlayment is an essential part of the flooring removal process, ensuring that your subfloor is in optimal condition for new installations.
+Removing underlayment is a vital part of the flooring removal process, ensuring that your subfloor is in optimal condition for new installations.

 By carefully lifting the material, cleaning the base, and addressing any residual issues, you prepare your home for a fresh and successful renovation.